-Common Medications Used for Type 2 Diabetes in Singapore in 2023
+Common Medications Used for Type 2 Diabetes in Singapore

 Diet, exercise and weight loss are the foundation for the management of type 2 diabetes.
 However, in some instances, you may need medications on top of these healthy lifestyle choices to achieve good control of your diabetes.
 Sometimes a single medication is enough.
 Other times, a combination of medications may be needed.